ashwinsridharan/ashwinsridharan.github.io/index.md

 Prior to my masters, I was a part of the Advisory arm of the Big 4 firm Ernst & Young (EY) in India, operating in the Financial Services industry.
 As a Consultant, I was constantly challenged with business problems of various shapes and sizes of the EY global clientele, which I unraveled through technology & data, building innovative digital products at scale.

 I am deeply passionate about strategizing, developing and managing projects that fall on the focal point of Business, Data, Products and People.
-Below, I have highlighted some of them that I have worked on recently.
+Below, I have highlighted a few of them that I have worked on recently.

 ---